Inzhenerka/docs.getdbt.tech/website/docs/guides/fusion-package-compat.md

 2. Ensure you have `dbt-autofix` installed.
 If you don't have it installed, run the command `uvx dbt-autofix`.
 For more installation options, see the [official `dbt-autofix` doc](https://github.com/dbt-labs/dbt-autofix?tab=readme-ov-file#installation).

-3. Run `dbt-autofix` in your package directory so it automatically updates your package code and rewrites YAML to conform to the latest JSON schema:
+3. Run `dbt-autofix deprecations` in your package directory so it automatically updates your package code and rewrites YAML to conform to the latest JSON schema:
     ```bash
     dbt-autofix deprecations
     ```